Skip to main content

 This simple example uses a list of strings for demonstration.
 In practice, you can add multiple documents, files, or entire datasets - the ontology processing works the same way across all your data.

-Step 3: Cognify Your Data + Ontologies
+Step 3: Remember Your Data with the Ontology Config

 import os